 In this informal evaluation the main conclusion was that the effort to localize pathologies diminished considerably when LiveSync was used.
 The initial views which were suggested with LiveSync support were already very good, but some additional time was needed to adjust them to get screenshots which are perfectly suitable for diagnosis.
 In the majority of the LiveSync results only small user interaction was necessary to produces screenshots with the same diagnostic value as fully manually adjusted 3D views.
-These results are especially satisfying as the radiology technician had no prior experience with the new LiveSync interaction was that it provides an excellent additional functionality.
+These results are especially satisfying as the radiology technician had no prior experience with the new LiveSync interaction metaphor.
+The overall impression of the LiveSync feature during the evaluation was that it provides an excellent additional functionality.
 This opinion is also supported by radiologists getting demonstrations of the LiveSync functionality.